 CYP2C9 Inducers (Moderate): May decrease the serum concentration of Lesinurad.
 Monitor therapy

-CYP2C9 Inhibitors (Moderate): May decrease the metabolism of CYP2C9 Substrates (High risk with Inhibitors).
+CYP2C9 Inhibitors (Moderate): May increase the serum concentration of Lesinurad.
 Monitor therapy

 Didanosine: Allopurinol may increase the serum concentration of Didanosine.
 Avoid combination

 Doxofylline: Allopurinol may increase the serum concentration of Doxofylline.
 Monitor therapy

 Estrogen Derivatives (Contraceptive): Lesinurad may decrease the serum concentration of Estrogen Derivatives (Contraceptive).
 Management: Use of an additional, nonhormonal contraceptive is recommended in patients being treated with lesinurad who desire effective contraception.
 Consider therapy modification

 Loop Diuretics: May enhance the adverse/toxic effect of Allopurinol.
 Loop Diuretics may increase the serum concentration of Allopurinol.
 Specifically, Loop Diuretics may increase the concentration of Oxypurinol, an active metabolite of Allopurinol.
 Monitor therapy